The Counselor: Plot

-In Mexico, cocaine is packaged in barrels and concealed in a sewage truck, and driven across the border to the United States where it's stored at a sewage treatment plant.
+In Mexico, cocaine is packaged in barrels, concealed in a sewage truck, and driven across the border to the United States where it is stored at a sewage treatment plant.

-A lawyer from Texas who is known only as "The Counselor" goes to Amsterdam to meet with a diamond dealer to purchase an engagement ring for his girlfriend, Laura.
-Returning to the United States, The Counselor attends a party in Texas thrown by drug dealer Reiner and his girlfriend Malkina.
-He discusses an upcoming drug deal he is going in on with Reiner, which would be The Counselor's first.
-Their discussion ends with Reiner describing a device called "the bolito" which after being pulled around one’s neck, self-constricts and decapitates the victim.
-Afterwards, at a dinner with Laura, The Counselor proposes marriage and she accepts.
+A lawyer from Texas who is known only as the Counselor goes to Amsterdam to meet with a diamond dealer to purchase an engagement ring for his girlfriend, Laura.
+Returning to the United States, the Counselor attends a party in Texas thrown by drug dealer Reiner and his girlfriend Malkina.
+He discusses an upcoming drug deal he is going in on with Reiner, which would be the Counselor's first.
+Their discussion ends with Reiner describing a device called "the bolito" which after being pulled around one's neck, self-constricts and decapitates the victim.
+Afterwards, at a dinner with Laura, the Counselor proposes marriage and she accepts.

 The Counselor meets with Westray, a business associate of Reiner's, to deliver his investment for the drug deal.
 Westray informs the Counselor of the deal's 4000% return rate, but cautions the Counselor about becoming involved, saying that Mexican cartels are merciless.
 Despite this, the Counselor remains outwardly confident and unconcerned.
 Following the conversation with Westray, the Counselor visits a prison inmate named Ruth, a court-appointed client of his who is on trial for murder.
-Ruth explains that her son is a biker who was recently arrested for speeding and cannot post bail.
+Ruth explains that her son is a biker, recently arrested for speeding, and cannot post bail.
 She asks the Counselor for help and he agrees to bail Ruth's son out as a favor.

 Malkina senses an opportunity to undermine the Counselor's upcoming deal and to profit for herself.
 To that end, she employs "the Wireman" to help her steal the drugs.
 After discovering that the biker is working for the cartels and has plans to pick up a truck with a drug shipment, the Wireman executes a plan to steal the component needed to start the truck by decapitating the biker with a wire stretched across an empty desert road.
 With the component in his possession, the Wireman steals the truck containing the cocaine.